The successful applicants to the 2017 Pathways Program:

 “I was born in Colombia and immigrated with my family to Montreal, Canada, at the age of 16.
 The moment I arrived in Canada I began volunteering at different organizations, as a way to meet new people.
 This hobby soon transformed into a deep passion for community service.
 In 2013, I joined the Canada World Youth six months’ volunteer program where I had the opportunity to live and volunteer in a rural community in Kazigu, Ghana, as well as Fredericton, Canada.
 After my trip, I was even more deeply in love with community service, which is why I joined the Community Service-Learning program.
 In 2014, I took my first CSL course and got the opportunity to volunteer with the members of the Alberta convergence for Peoples’ Social Forum.
 My main responsibility was collaborating with a group of volunteers to fundraise enough money to take 10 people to the main event in Ottawa.
 I also volunteered with the organization Food4Good, where I learned the importance of creating a strong community surrounded by good and healthy food.
 My passion to serve the community has allowed me to meet amazing people from all over the world; my free spirit and willingness to support those in need is the driving motivation behind all of my commitments.”

-Laura will be working with The Pride Centre of Edmonton for her summer internship placement.
+Laura worked with The Pride Centre of Edmonton for her summer internship placement.

 Environmental Studies, 2nd year